Model Submission

 • professional hair and makeup artists

-Models will be needed on April 2-4, 2024 at Union Station in downtown St Louis, MO.
-Additional models may be needed on April 5th, and will be contacted once we know more about the classes that day.
+Models will be needed on April 7-9, 2026 at Union Station in downtown St Louis, MO.
+Additional models may be needed on April 10th, and will be contacted separately.
+There will be a MANDATORY model meeting the evening of April 6th where you will get your badge.

 We have one request: be responsible.
 If you commit to ShutterFest, BE THERE!